futursolo/sketchbook/docs/language.rst

     <%% is the begin mark, and <%r= "%%> is the end mark. " %>
     <%r= "<% and" %> %> only need to be escaped whenever they
-    have ambiguity of the templating system.
+    are ambiguous to the templating system.

 will be drawn like::